-We’ve all heard the phrase “shit happens”.
-It’s used as a blanket term to just say, well what can you do?
-That’s life right?
-At the end of college, a friend of mine and I modified that term to say “life happens” and then we were like, “it’s a bumpy ride, kinda need a helmet.”
+We’ve all heard the phrase “sh*t happens.”
+It’s used as a blanket term to say, well what can you do?
+That’s life, right?
+At the end of college, a friend of mine and I modified that term to say “life happens,” and then we were like, “it’s a bumpy ride, kinda need a helmet.”

 We made t-shirts to commemorate our creativity and wisdom.

-Now, with my actual wisdom I’ve accumulated 14 years later, I’d like to dissect this phrase a little bit more.
+Now, with the actual wisdom I’ve accumulated 14 years later, I’d like to dissect this phrase a little bit more.

 Pretty self-explanatory.
-No matter what your intentions, or how well-laid your plans, life happens.
-In other words, things happen that you didn’t want, didn’t plan for, don’t know how to react to and at the time everything feels like a disaster.
+No matter what your intentions or how well-laid your plans are, life happens.
+In other words, things happen that you didn’t want, didn’t plan for, and don’t know how to react to, and at the time everything feels like a disaster.

 A prime example of this: my mother got sick a couple of years ago.
-There’s no family history, she’s not a smoker, she’s not overweight….she had no risk factors for what she was diagnosed with.
-At the same time, my dating life and work-life fell apart, and some of my new found friendships at the time proved to be toxic.
-There was no part of my life that was left unturned.
+At the same time, my dating life and work life fell apart, and some of my newfound friendships at the time proved to be toxic.
+No part of my life was left unturned.

 Funny thing about life: when you think you’ve resolved one issue and can settle down again, another one will smack you in the face.
-I’ve noticed that as I’ve gotten older this happens more frequently.
-Adulting is super overrated.
-The responsibilities and the stress all increase, and at the same time the number of things that can go wrong also goes up.
+I’ve noticed that as I’ve gotten older, this happens more frequently.
+The number of responsibilities and stress all increase, and at the same time, the number of things that can go wrong also goes up.